Micheline Kahn

 Micheline Kahn (3 August 1889 – 12 March 1987) was a 20th-century French harpist and pianist.

 Biography

-Micheline Kahn was a pupil of Alphonse Hasselmans at the Conservatoire de Paris, where she obtained a prize for harp in 1904, at the age of 14.
+Kahn was a pupil of Alphonse Hasselmans at the Conservatoire de Paris, where she obtained a prize for harp in 1904, at the age of 14.
 She worked with André Caplet to revise the score of Légende, Étude symphonique pour harpe chromatique et corde, after The Masque of the Red Death by Poe (1908) to make a version for diatonic harp.
 It was completed in 1923 as the Conte fantastique.
 She was a professor at the École normale de musique de Paris and is the mother of composer Jean-Michel Damase.